MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

 parameters:
 - name: APPLICATION_NAME
-  description: Use a name without spaces, use - to separate words
+  displayName: Name for the application
+  description: Must be without spaces (use -), and unique in the project.
   value: jupyterlab
   required: true
-- name: NOTEBOOK_IMAGE
+- name: APPLICATION_IMAGE
+  displayName: Jupyter notebook Docker image
   value: ghcr.io/maastrichtu-ids/jupyterlab:latest
   required: true
   description: You can use any image based on https://github.com/jupyter/docker-stacks
 - name: PASSWORD
+  displayName: JupyterLab UI Password
-  description: The password/token to access JupyterLab
+  description: The password/token to access the JupyterLab web UI
   required: true
 - name: STORAGE_SIZE
   displayName: Storage size
   description: Size of the storage allocated to the notebook persistent storage in `/home/jovyan`.
-  value: 10Gi
+  value: 5Gi
   required: true

 objects: